Northern Pursuit: Production

 Northern Pursuit was intended to be a propaganda film following the general storyline of other contemporary films including 49th Parallel (1942) and Flynn's earlier Desperate Journey (1942).

 Northern Pursuit was originally known as To the Last Man and was based on a magazine story.
 A.I.
 Bezzerides wrote the first screenplay under the supervision of Jesse L. Lasky, with Errol Flynn always meant to star.
 Alexis Smith was originally named as Flynn's co-star.

 Later William Faulkner and Thomas Job were reported as working on the script.
 Raoul Walsh was taken from the film Night Shift (replaced by Vincent Sherman) to work on the movie.
 Helmut Dantine was also taken off Night Shift to star in the film.
 Julie Bishop, who had just impressed in Action in the North Atlantic, was eventually cast in the female lead.

 Eventually Jack Chertok took over producing.

-Warner Bros was aware that their star had recently been embroiled in a real-life scandal, with his acquittal in a rape trial only serving to increase the box-office "draw" of the 1943 feature.
+Warner Bros.
+Pictures was aware that their star had recently been embroiled in a real-life scandal, with his acquittal in a rape trial only serving to increase the box-office "draw" of the 1943 feature.
 Flynn is cast as the faithful lover and invariably brought down the house in 1943, after assuring his fiancée, Laura that she's the only woman he's ever loved, he turns away and quips, "What am I saying?"

 During the production of Northern Pursuit, Flynn took ill in May 1943, collapsing on the set and being hospitalized for a week.
 The studio released information indicating he had an "upper respiratory ailment", but he was battling tuberculosis.

-The aircraft in Northern Pursuit is the ubiquitous Lockheed Hudson bomber, a type that appeared frequently in Warner Bros films as the Lockheed Aircraft production plant was located near the studio and photography was often arranged when the bomber delivery schedule allowed.
+The aircraft in Northern Pursuit is the ubiquitous Lockheed Hudson bomber, a type that appeared frequently in Warner Bros. films as the Lockheed Aircraft production plant was located near the studio and photography was often arranged when the bomber delivery schedule allowed.
 A combination of model and live-action footage was used in the aircraft sequences.
 Interiors and exteriors shot at the Burbank studios alternated with location shooting at Sun Valley, Idaho to replicate the Canadian north.
 Stock footage of Winnipeg also was used in the court martial sequence.
 No location photography took place in Canada.